- The influence of affective teacher-student relationships on students' school engagement and achievement: a meta-analytic approach

 - Research Institute of Child Development and Education (RICDE)

 A meta-analytic approach was used to investigate the associations between affective qualities of teacher-student relationships (TSRs) and students’ school engagement and achievement.
 Results were based on 99 studies, including students from preschool to high school.
-Separate analyses were conducted for positive relationships and engagement (k = 61 studies, N = 88,417 students), negative relationships and engagement (k = 18, N = 5847), positive relationships and achievement (k = 61, N = 52,718), and negative relationships and achievement (k = 28, N = 18,944).
-Associations of both positive and negative relationships with engagement were medium to large, whereas associations with achievement were small to medium.
-Effects of positive relationships were stronger in secondary school, whereas effects of negative relationships were stronger in primary school.
-Noteworthy, effects of TSRs were stronger for students in higher grades.
+Separate analyses were conducted for positive relationships and engagement (k = 61 studies, N = 88,417 students), negative relationships and engagement (k = 18, N = 5,847), positive relationships and achievement (k = 61, N = 52,718), and negative relationships and achievement (k = 28, N = 18,944).
+Overall, associations of both positive and negative relationships with engagement were medium to large, whereas associations with achievement were small to medium.
+Some of these associations were weaker, but still statistically significant, after correction for methodological biases.
+Overall, stronger effects were found in the higher grades.
+Nevertheless, the effects of negative relationships were stronger in primary than in secondary school.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.